kiyoshisasano/agent-pld-metrics/README.md

 - 🎨 Adoption & Communication → `/pitch/`
 - 📊 Metrics & Observability → `/analytics/`

----

-“PLD is not a framework — it is a behavioral stabilizer for multi-turn AI systems.”
+> 💡 **PLD is not a framework — it is a behavioral stabilizer for multi-turn AI systems.**

----

 PLD does not replace architectures like LangGraph, Assistants API, or custom orchestration.
 Instead, it **observes, labels, and stabilizes behavior across the stack — without requiring workflow redesign.**